codacy-badger/untitled-server/README.md

 Below you can read the instructions about using this.

 **WARNING: Main game is done but it is not uploaded yet.
 This is preparing for the game's release.
-Also currently multiplayer ing game is in beta state.**
+Also currently multiplayer in-game is in beta state.**

 # Instructions